CERT-Polska/mquery/docs/users.md

 # User management

-**Warning: this is a WIP feature.
-Users are advised to wait for a 1.3 release before trying it out in production**

 By default, every mquery user enjoys full admin rights.
 This is useful for trying it out, and for locked down or small deployments.
 But for larger multi-user deplotments, it may